-While it’s great to know a little bit about the history of Flow (see further down this page), executives are more interested in the tremendous value-add that we can deliver today.
-Delivering remarkable results and measuring value have been front and center of what we do and Flow during the past 25 years.
+While it’s great to know a little bit about the history of Guerilla Leadership (see further down this page), executives are more interested in the tremendous value-add that we can deliver today.
+Delivering remarkable results and measuring value have been front and center of what we have Delivered during the past 25 years.

 The numbers speak for themselves

-Flow transcends business and national culture to help you deliver duplicatable, consistent, and remarkable results.
-It’s not just abstract theory, but it has been refined in the real world fires of working with individuals, teams, organizations and Executives.
+Guerilla Leadership transcends business and national culture to help you deliver duplicatable, consistent, and remarkable results.
+It’s not just abstract theory, but it has been refined in the real-world fires of working with individuals, teams, organizations, and Executives.
 These results were achieved in organizations and areas other than just IT – it has delivered exceptional value in Manufacturing, Banking, Insurance, Telecom, Retail, eCommerce, and AI (to name just a few).

-Here’s a quick overview of some of the results delivered by Flow-based teams during the past 25 years (this includes results delivered by Ted, Dan, Brian, Jay, Jeff, Patrik, Bob, Robert, Aric, Matt and myself along with hundreds of team members during the past 25 years – our success with Flow is highly duplicatable):
+Here’s a quick overview of some of the results delivered by Guerilla Leadership-based teams during the past 25 years (this includes results delivered by Ted, Dan, Brian, Jay, Jeff, Patrik, Bob, Robert, Aric, Matt, and me along with hundreds of team members during the past 25 years – our success with Guerilla Leadership is highly duplicatable):

-The origins of Flow and the Flow Leadership Framework goes all the way back to 1972, when Ted Kallman found a pattern, while he was studying at the University, for working with individuals that encompassed the mental, physical, and social areas of people’s lives.
+The origins of Guerilla Leadership go all the way back to 1972, when Ted Kallman found a pattern, while he was studying at the University, for working with individuals that encompassed the mental, physical, and social areas of people’s lives.
 This is what Ted originally called “the Model.”

 In the early 80s, while Andrew Kallman was studying at the University, he also learned about another pattern included in the first 3R’s of the 4R Model; and those were Right Truth, Right Values, and Right Actions.

 In the center of these three areas is the individual’s vision and/or spirit, but that portion of what is now called the 4R Model was added by Andrew in the late 90s along with the fourth R, “Right Results.”
-At the same time he updated the second R to include not just Values, but “Values & Attitudes.”
-The 4R Model is the mirror image of the 4D Model, but is used at the individual level.
+At the same time, he updated the second R to include not just Values, but “Values & Attitudes.”
+The 4R Model is the mirror image of the 4D Model and it is used at the individual level.

-Basketball also played a part in contributing to what we now call Flow.
-It was Dr. Charles Tucker who first introduced the concept of individual Flow (to our family), based on Dr. Mihaly Csikszentmihalyi’s work with professional athletes in the early 1970s.
-Dr. Tucker is best known as the personal coach, trainer and mentor for Earvin “Magic” Johnson Jr. (one of the best NBA players to have ever played the game).
+Basketball also played a part in contributing to what we now call Guerilla Leadership.
+It was Dr. Charles Tucker who first introduced the concept of individual flow (to our family), based on Dr. Mihaly Csikszentmihalyi’s work with professional athletes in the early 1970s.
+Dr. Tucker is best known as the personal coach, trainer, and mentor for Earvin “Magic” Johnson Jr. (one of the best NBA players to have ever played the game).
 Not only was Dr. Tucker a former professional basketball athlete, but he also did much of his work for his PhD in Criminal Psychology in our dad’s courtroom in Lansing, Michigan.

 The Flow Leadership Framework is continuously being Distilled and improved … the latest iteration is now Guerilla Leadership

-The real starting point for the Flow Leadership Framework was during 1995 when Ted, Andrew and their brother Dan worked together on the implementation of a sales force automation project.
+The starting point for Guerilla Leadership was during 1995 when Ted, Andrew and their brother Dan worked together on the implementation of a sales force automation project.
 The previous attempts by another consulting company to deliver that platform to the organization had gone down in flames.

-Not only were we able to deliver the platform to the organization, we achieved an unheard of 70% conversion rate for the number of salespeople actually using the software daily.
-That was so stunning, that CIO magazine did an entire article on the success achieved by the team.
+Not only were we able to deliver the platform to the organization, we achieved an unheard of 70% conversion rate for the number of salespeople using the software daily.
+That was so stunning that CIO magazine did an entire article on the success achieved by the team.

-The value add, net-net, to the bottom line of the organization during the first 12 months after the launch of this platform was over $29 million.
+The value-add, net-net, to the bottom line of the organization during the first 12 months after the launch of this platform was over $29 million.
 Due to the original failure of the project, it was under continuous observation and scrutiny by the finance department.
 They are the ones that conducted the post-launch audit of the project that determined this value at.
-The overall contribution during the lifetime that this platform was in use was easily in excess of $58 million.
+The overall contribution during the lifetime that this platform was in use was easily more than $58 million.

-There are now over 115 distinct elements to what we now call the Flow Leadership Framework.
+There are now over 115 distinct elements to what we now call Guerilla Leadership.

-Those are sorted into (and used in) Flow’s 18 Leadership Tiles (or, leadership lenses) that we use to achieve organizational Flow.
-Flow has had a number of different names during the past 25 years.
-It has been known as the Simply WoW!
+Those are sorted into (and used in) Guerilla Leadership’s 18 Leadership Mindsets that we use to win asymmetrically.
+Guerilla Leadership has had several names during the past 25 years.
+It has been known as the Flow Leadership Framework, the Simply WoW!
 Model, the VSPT Wow Model, the Unified Vision Framework, and even simply as “the Model.”

-Thousands of people, worldwide, have been trained in how to use Flow in their daily work.
+Thousands of people, worldwide, have been trained in how to use Guerilla Leadership in their daily work.
 Some received this training in combination with PMP Certification Boot Camp and/or PM 4.0 training.
-Others received Flow-based Agile training.
-And several hundred people have discovered the Flow Leadership certifications and successfully completed the requirements for those.
+Others received Guerilla Leadership-based Agile training.
+And several hundred people have discovered our Leadership certifications and successfully completed the requirements for those.

-On the surface, Flow can look deceptively simple.
-But, simple is not easy.
-And, based on all of the elements and Leadership Tiles included in Flow, it is anything but simple.
+On the surface, Guerilla Leadership can look deceptively simple.
+And, simple is not easy.
+Based on all the elements and Leadership Mindsets included in Guerilla Leadership, it is anything but simple.
 It’s very much like the plate spinner at the circus.
-It takes a high level of skill, time and experience to achieve Flow individually, as a team, as well as for the entire organization.
+It takes skill, time, and experience to achieve the Guerilla Leadership Mindset individually, as a team, as well as for the entire organization.

-It doesn’t matter if you are using things like traditional project management, lean methodologies, Kanban, change management methodologies, Agile and/or Scrum, Flow will help you, your teams and your organization excel and deliver the results that every Executive desires.
-The Flow Leadership Framework is methodology agnostic at the individual, team, product, program and management levels.
+It doesn’t matter if you are using things like traditional project management, lean methodologies, Kanban, change management methodologies, Agile and/or Scrum, Guerilla Leadership will help you, your teams and your organization excel and deliver the results that every Executive desires.
+Guerilla Leadership is methodology agnostic at the individual, team, product, program and management levels.

-Here’s a copy of our PDF for Flow in a Nutshell:
+Here’s a copy of our PDF for Guerilla Leadership (Flow) in a Nutshell: